Chukobyte/learn-engine-dev/docs/game_loop_and_sdl/initialize_sdl.md

 engineContext->SetRunning(true);
 ```

-If we execute our game engine now, it should print to the terminal the fps of our game loop once per second.
+If we run ***Red Engine*** now, it should print to the terminal the fps of our game loop once per second.
 All the source code for this chapter can be found [here](https://github.com/Chukobyte/learn-engine-dev/tree/main/src/2.game_loop_and_sdl/2.0.game_loop_and_sdl).
 We have now finished setting up SDL2 and our game loop!
 Next we'll tackle creating a renderer to draw things to the screen!